thomasgrusz/thomasgrusz.github.io/README.md

 Update the CV in `scr/assets/content.json` and instantly see the changes in the browser upon saving to disk. `Parcel` uses hot module loading to dynamically keep the page updated.

+Sometimes the build pipeline during development fails, particularly when switching `git` branches, as `.parcel-cache` is not tracked by `git`.
+If this happens, simply delete both, the `.parcel-cache` and `dev` folders before running `npm run devStart` again.

 After updating the CV, run the build command:

 ```
 npm run build
 ```

 This will create a new `build` folder containing the minimized, bundled project files ready for production deployment.
+Take Note that the `.parcel-cache` folder is deleted automatically as part of the `build` script.

-## Publishing GitHub
+## Publishing on GitHub

-The easiest way to publish the site on GitHub is to create a separate `production` branch from the `build` folder, push that branch to GitHub and tell GitHub to deploy from that branch.
+The easiest way to publish the site on GitHub is to create a separate `production` git branch from the `build` folder, push that branch to GitHub and tell GitHub to deploy from that branch.

 ```
 git subtree split --prefix=build -b production